-- 3 large red pepper, deseeded and cut into large chunks
+- 3 large red peppers, deseeded and cut into large chunks

-- 3 small red onion, cut into wedges
+- 3 small red onions, cut into wedges

-- 4 large courgette, cut into thick wedges
+- 4 large courgettes, cut into thick wedges

 The courgette is a variety of cucurtbit, which means it's from the same family as cucumber,…